monyhar/monyhar/monyhar/mojo/public/tools/bindings/README.md

-Generated C++ bindings will define a class interface `MoneyGenerator` in the `business::stuff` namespace, while Java bindings will define an interface `MoneyGenerator` in the `org.chromium.business.stuff` package.
+Generated C++ bindings will define a class interface `MoneyGenerator` in the `business::stuff` namespace, while Java bindings will define an interface `MoneyGenerator` in the `org.monyhar.business.stuff` package.
 JavaScript bindings at this time are unaffected by module declarations.

 **NOTE:** By convention in the Chromium codebase, **all** Mojom files should